stefanocoretta/phd-dissertation/docs/03_2019-english-rr.md

 </tbody>
 </table>

-\@ref(tab:vow-4-table) reports the summary of model 4, while \@ref(fig:vow-4-intervals) shows the posterior distributions and credible intervals.
+Table \@ref(tab:vow-4-table) reports the summary of model 4, while Figure \@ref(fig:vow-4-intervals) shows the posterior distributions and credible intervals.
 The precision target was reached in the non-interacting predictors (permitting a few milliseconds above 20), with the exception of the intercept.
 All the interactions terms have CI widths above 25 ms.
 The 95% CI of the posterior distribution of the duration of /ɑː/ is included in the range 112.94--136.77 ms ($\bar{\theta}$ = 124.91 ms, SD = 5.96).